The Framework for

 });

-Single config switch.
+🌐 Multi-Tenancy Single config switch.
 Host, path, or custom resolvers with full isolation.

-- Tenant-aware paths for content, views, storage, and modules
+- Tenant-aware paths and URL generation

 // config/tenancy.php